grosjeanbaptiste/grosjeanbaptiste/README.md

 during the day and master's degree student in Computer Science at [UMons](https://www.umons.be/) at night.
 ## You can find me here
+***  If you want to contact me personnaly, try to find me on LinkedIn, my GitHub profile link is on there

 <a href="https://github.com/BGGBGIBS"><img
 src="https://cdn-icons-png.flaticon.com/512/25/25231.png" width="30"